Hydrospheredata/hydro-serving/docs/src/main/tut/tutorials/python.md

 numpy==1.14.3
 ```

-### Write contract
+### Write a manifest

-Now that we have defined handler, we have to tell ML Lambda which function to call from `src/func_main.py`.
-In our case it's the `infer` function.
+Since we have defined a function-handler, we have to tell ML Lambda what to call from `src/func_main.py`.
+In this case it's the `increment` function.
 Create a `serving.yaml` manifest.

 ```yaml
 # serving.yaml